 “As though you’re supposed to conform to this state of being, this existence, as though life and existence are a society itself.”

-Even though Meursault was put on trial for a reason, there is still the sense that he was guilty before hand.
+Even though Meursault was put on trial for a reason, there is still the sense that he was guilty beforehand.
 He was looked upon with suspicion for not grieving for his mother, he was also emotionally absent when Raymond beat his girlfriend, allowing it to happen.
 But Meursault seems to have stopped existing even though he’s still living.
 He’s not really there.
 (Psychologically, you could look at it as though he switched off mentally when his mother died, and from then on he was grieving, but just didn’t open up.
-But because this was different to the ‘normal’ grief that was expected of him, he was no longer apart of normal functioning society).
+But because this was different to the ‘normal’ grief that was expected of him, he was no longer part of normal functioning society).

 Josef K. was never given a reason for being arrested.
 It seems the trial could be a symbol for an inner process (the German for ‘trial’ is ‘process’).
 Something inside of him he is battling, like Meursault, which no one else knows or understands, and this lack of understanding leads others to see him as an ‘Other’ or even an outsider.